bytecodeio/looker-extension-examples/tabbed_app/README.md

    yarn start
    ```

    Great!
-Your extension is now running and serving the JavaScript at http://localhost:8080/bundle.js.
+Your extension is now running and serving the JavaScript at https://localhost:8080/bundle.js.

-   > **Note well:** The webpack development server also supports https.
-To use, add the parameter --https to the start command
-   > `"start": "webpack-dev-server --hot --disable-host-check --https"`
-   > Should you decide to use https, you should visit the bundle URL you are running as there will likely be a certificate warning.
-The development server runs with a self-signed SSL certificate, so you will need to accept this to allow your browser to connect to it.
+   > **Note:** The webpack development server runs with HTTPS by default.
+You may see a certificate warning in your browser which you'll need to accept to proceed.

    The default yarn start command runs with hot module replacement working.
 Some changes will cause a full reload of the extension iframe.
 When this happens the extension framework connection will break.
 You should see an error.
 You will need to do a full page reload of the outer page.